darfink/chakracore-rs/chakracore-sys/README.md

 ### Static/Shared

 By default, this library links ChakraCore dynamically.
-There is a feature called `static` that builds it by linking to the three generated archives instead.
+There is a feature called `static` that builds it by linking to the generated archive instead.
 On windows, only shared library builds are available as of this time.
 See [#279](https://github.com/Microsoft/ChakraCore/issues/279)

 ### Prerequisites